Skatteetaten/terraform-nomad-postgres/README.md

 ```shell script
 make proxy-to-postgres
 ```

+## Volumes
+We are using [host volume](https://www.nomadproject.io/docs/job-specification/volume) to store postgres data.
+If the `use_host_volume` is set to `true`, Postgres data will be available in root `/persistence/postgres` folder inside the Vagrant box.

 ## Vault secrets
 The postgres username and password is generated and put in `/secret/postgres` inside Vault.